How to Make a Bank Transfer In Japan: An Easy Furikomi Guide

 How long does a bank transfer take in Japan?

-How much is a bank transfer fee in Japan?
+How much does a bank transfer cost in Japan?

 In closing